saikotek/docs/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started/guide.en-gb.md

 - **Translation**: Translate text using NVIDIA Neural Machine Translation or T5 large.
 - **Image Generation**: Generate images using Stable Diffusion XL.

-*Additional models will be added in the coming months, including multimodal models and object detection models.*
+*Additional models will be added in the coming months, including multimodal models and object segmentation models.*

 Once you have selected the category of model you want to use, you will be presented with a list of models to choose from.